buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 minute

-The wood of a club or quarterstaff you are holding is imbued with nature's power.
-For the duration of the spell, using that weapon you can use your spellcasting ability instead of Strength for Attack Rolls and damage rolls in melee, and the weapon's damage die becomes a d8.
-The weapon also becomes magical, if it isn't already.
+The wood of a club or quarterstaff you are holding is imbued with nature' \*\*s power.
+For the duration of the spell, using that weapon you can use your spellcasting ability instead of Strength for Attack Rolls and damage rolls in melee, and the weapon' \*\*s damage die becomes a d8.
+The weapon also becomes magical, if it isn' \*\*t already.
 The spell ends if you cast it again or if you let go of the weapon.

 **For each Magic Critical Success** obtained in the Magic Check, the duration doubles or you add a +1 to damage.